-Except where expressly prescribed by permit, spoil from trench excavation will be stockpiled a minimum of 50 ft (15 m) from wetland edges or streams, and spoil piles will be protected by appropriate erosion and sedimentation control BMPs where the potential exists for sediment transport to wetlands or streams.
-Disturbed upland areas will be re-graded to pre-existing contours and re-seeded with an upland conservation seed or appropriate mix to reduce erosion and sedimentation potential.
+Except where expressly prescribed by permit, spoil from trench excavation will be stockpiled a minimum of 50 ft (15 m) from wetland edges or streams (except for materials and equipment associated with an excavation that will be within 50 ft of the stream or wetland), and spoil piles will be protected by appropriate erosion and sedimentation control BMPs where the potential exists for sediment transport to wetlands or streams.
+Disturbed upland areas will be re-graded to pre-existing contours and re-seeded with an upland conservation seed or appropriate mix to reduce erosion and sedimentation.